jepegit/cellpy/docs/getting_started/checkup.md

   --help  Show this message and exit.

 Commands:
-  edit   Edit your cellpy config file. info   This will give you some valuable information about your cellpy. new    Set up a batch experiment. pull   Download examples or tests from the big internet. run    Run a cellpy process. serve  Start a Jupyter server setup  This will help you to setup cellpy.
+  edit   Edit your cellpy config or database files. info   This will give you some valuable information about your cellpy. new    Set up a batch experiment (might need git installed). pull   Download examples or tests from the big internet (needs git). run    Run a cellpy process (for example a batch-job). serve  Start a Jupyter server. setup  This will help you to set up cellpy.
 ```

 You can get information about the sub-commands by issuing –-help after